At A Glance

 Water extends upward from the basement level to the ceiling of the central lobby, Ice hangs like an angular icicle, and Fire loosely resembles a flame surging upward

-Robinson Fredenthal has long been fascinated by the mysterious patterns made by simple geometric objects when they are joined together, turned at new angles, or revolved through space.
-Despite his formal use of geometry, the artist suggests that his sculpture should not be “viewed as an object.”
+Robinson Fredenthal was fascinated by the mysterious patterns made by simple geometric objects when they are joined together, turned at new angles, or revolved through space.
+Despite his formal use of geometry, the artist suggested that his sculpture not be “viewed as an object.”
 Rather, it is about “a feeling that’s the result of an experience.”